LFilipePacheco/LFilipePacheco/README.md

   segmentation model to automatically detect greenhouses in satellite imagery, including structures missing from official registers
-- **Geostatistics** — Spatial analysis of nitrate concentrations in groundwater using inverse distance weighting (IDW) and ordinary kriging
+- **Geostatistics** — Spatial analysis of nitrate concentrations in groundwater using inverse distance weighting (IDW) and kriging
 - **Data pipelines and dashboards** — Development of Excel-to-PostgreSQL data ingestion pipelines, ArcGIS integration and interactive Streamlit applications for environmental monitoring teams